JennyLeeStat/Guess_dog_breed/README.md

 ## Overview
 Given an image of a dog, the algorithm will generate an estimate of the dog's breed.
 If supplied an image of a human, the code will identify the resembling dog breed.
-To run the code, run the following on the terminal.
+To run the code, run the following command in terminal.

 ```
 python dog_app.py --image path_to_img.jpg